benna100/blog/predictions-of-the-future.md

 So the last I will touch on is the thought of consciousness.
 So if I can generate text that sound like a person, is that thing then thinking?

-Look at this example of a person writing to GPT-3 like it was his therapist: https://www.youtube.com/watch?v=TdTxg8istNg
+Look at [this example](https://www.youtube.com/watch?v=TdTxg8istNg ) of a person writing to GPT-3 like it was his therapist:

 To me that sounds like a real person he is talking to.
 So in some ways is it not?
 Maybe not a person but at least a conscious being.

 I played a game called Fallout 4 where you have to pick sides between supporting robots or not.
 Here robots are walking, talking and have personality.
 But some people see them as "just" machines not capable of feelings.
-I think that very soon we will need to make this distinction (If not already) Check out this amazing video: https://www.youtube.com/watch?v=C1G5b_2PYj0
+I think that very soon we will need to make this distinction (If not already).
+Check out [this amazing video](https://www.youtube.com/watch?v=C1G5b_2PYj0)

 Not seeing robots as conscious I think will be the new racism. "they don't have feeling", "they don't truly understand", etc. I know this is a bit out there, but mark my words haha